 At its core, NLP is a fusion of artificial intelligence, computational linguistics, and computer science that enables machines to interpret, comprehend, and respond to human language.

-Natural language processing has revolutionised how we interact with technology, unlocking new possibilities and empowering us to communicate with machines in a more intuitive and natural manner.
+Natural language processing has revolutionized how we interact with technology, unlocking new possibilities and empowering us to communicate with machines in a more intuitive and natural manner.

 Natural language processing has paved the way for significant modern technological advancements by bridging the gap between human communication and computer understanding.